keusuanl-sec/keusuanl-sec/README.md

 # 👋 Hi, I'm Kelvin

 > A results-driven **IT and Operations Professional** with hands-on experience in **IT Support, Cloud Computing, and Cybersecurity**.
-> I have worked at comapinies like  **Amazon** leading operations and performance improvements, and supported organizations with **technical troubleshooting, system administration, and cloud solutions**.
+> I have worked at companies like  **Amazon** leading operations and performance improvements, and supported organizations with **technical troubleshooting, system administration, and cloud solutions**.

 ---